Load low-bandwidth site?

 Help

-Become a member
+Become a member or associate

-Benefits of Membership
+Benefits of Joining GISF

 How does GISF work?

 The Global Interagency Security Forum (GISF) is an independent community interest company (CIC).
-We receive funding from the US Agency for International Development (USAID/BHA), Foreign, Commonwealth and Development Office (FCDO).
-Together with member contributions, GISF has an annual turnover of approximately €450,000.
+We receive funding from the US Agency for International Development (USAID/BHA) and the European Commission (ECHO).

 A team of staff make up the GISF Secretariat.
 Based in London, UK, the Secretariat handles the organisation’s day-to-day functioning.
 An office based in Washington, D.C. also supports our growing membership in the Americas.

-Alongside the Steering Group, there is an Americas Steering Committee, composed of five individuals and leads on the strategic direction of the GISF Americas team.
-The group is chaired by Scott Ruddick of CARE USA.
+Our Steering Group, composed of up to 10 members, leads GISF’s strategic direction.
+Alongside the Steering Group, there is an Americas Steering Committee, which leads on the strategic direction of the GISF Americas team.

 Find a downloadable PDF breaking down who is entitled to which of GISF’s benefits, here.